 Make the Most out of Canvas

 You may already be aware that Canvas can help with a variety of assessment needs.
-Many instructors began exploring Canvas assessment capabilities out of necessity when teaching was remote, but you may decide to continue using Canvas features for some of your assessments even once we’re fully back in person.
+Many instructors began exploring Canvas assessment capabilities out of necessity when teaching was remote, but have chosen to continue using Canvas features for some assessments even once we’re fully back in person.

 Beyond the Canvas quiz feature (which can help make frequent assessment easier through auto-grading), SpeedGrader allows you to provide line-by-line feedback or overall feedback on written documents submitted as assignments.
 You can even leave short video or audio feedback to your students, which can sometimes be a quicker and more personal way to provide comments than handwriting or typing.